VanFleet0351/CSE3341Interpreter/README.md

     <letter> ::= A | B |...| Z | a | b | ... | z
 ```
 ------------------------------------------------------------------------------------------------------------------------------------------------------
-# Project Definition and Requirments
+# Project Definition and Requirements
 ## Overview

 The goal of this project is to build an interpreter for a version of the Core language discussed in class.
 This handout defines a variation of this language;